jfo/muhblog/src/post/stdwrite.md

 `lld` is the [_linker_](https://lld.llvm.org/) bundled with llvm bundled with clang, and so bundled with zig, and it is complaining that this program (which is empty) that we're trying to turn into an executable doesn't have an entry point.
 How would you run it?
 Where would you start?
-A reasonable complaint.
+A reasonable complaint, this one.

 We can instead build an "object file" that isn't intended to be executable by passing the `-c` flag.